acmutd/htf-education/README.md

 ## Getting Started
 1. Make sure you have an IDE and Node.js installed
-2. Clone this repo
+2. Fork this repo, clone the fork
-3. Follow [TrackIT](https://trackit.acmutd.co/) ID: to customize.
+3. Follow [TrackIT](https://trackit.acmutd.co/) ID: Personal Website Workshop